Publications · January 2026

 Total exports $9.6B $2.1B $8.0B

 Washington imports from China have been very up-and-down since 2017.
-While rising sharply over 2017 and early 2018, they started to decline as more Section 301 tariffs were imposed.
-The trend reverse with the onset of Covid-19 and the nationwide import boom that occurred through 2022 despite high tariffs, as money typically spent on services was redirected to goods purchases.
-Washington imports from China have been trending down since 2022, with the declines accelerating as tariffs started rising rapidly in early 2025.
+While rising sharply through early 2018, they started to decline as Section 301 tariffs were imposed.
+The trend reversed with the onset of Covid-19 and the nationwide import boom that lasted through 2022, as money typically spent on services was redirected to goods.
+Washington imports from China have been trending down since 2022, with the declines accelerating as tariffs rose rapidly in early 2025.

 Bar chart showing Washington State imports from China (12-month rolling average) from Dec 2016 to Sep 2025.
 Imports rise to a peak around 2022 near $18 billion, then decline steadily to under $8 billion by 2025, while an overlaid line shows average tariff rates increasing sharply in 2025.

-Imports Tariffs Avg.
-Tariff Imports Tariffs Avg.
-Tariff Imports Tariffs Avg.
-Tariff
+Product Imports Tariffs Avg.
+Rate Imports Tariffs Avg.
+Rate Imports Tariffs Avg.
+Rate

 The current trade truce provides little long-term certainty.
 New tariffs could be imposed by either side at any time, and both countries have shown a willingness to escalate sharply and rapidly, if only for perceived negotiating leverage.
 Navigating this important but rocky bilateral trade relationship will remain a top challenge for Washington companies for the foreseeable future.